Press Release. November 18th, 2019, Bucharest

 According to estimates, in the last year, the business services industry generated higher incomes of over 4.5 billion euros, reaching over 2% of GDP.

-The sector comprises 280 companies and over 131.000 employees.
-Thus, 2.4% of the total employees in the Romanian economy.
+The sector comprises of 280 companies and over 131.000 employees, thus, 2.4% of the total employees in the Romanian economy.

 About 45% of the companies in the industry are SSCs (Shared Service Centers – companies which clusters certain activities, such as IT, accounting, purchasing, etc. in an entity specialized in shared services.
 44% of active companies in the BPO industry (Business Process Outsourcing – specialise in providing services to external customers), the remaining 11% of companies are hybrid.
 Most companies which operate on the local market come from France, Germany, Romania and USA.